-PRELIMINARY PROSPECTUS
+PROSPECTUS

-COMMON STOCK
+5,840,000 SHARES OF COMMON STOCK

-Cerulean Pharma Inc. is offering \$35,000,000 of shares of of its common stock.
-Our common stock is listed on the NASDAQ Global Ma NASDAQ Global Market on April 2, 2015 was \$7.25 per share urket under the symbol "CERU."
-The last reported sale price of our common stock on the We are an "emerging growth company" as that term is us with certain reduced public reporting requirements. sed in the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply
+Our common stock is listed on the NASDAQ Global Market under the symbol "CERU."
+The last reported sale price of our common stock on the

+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and as such, have elected to comply with certain reduced public reporting requirements.
-Investing in our common stock involves a high degree of risk.
-Before buying any shares, you should carefully read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page 9 of this prospectus.

-Per

-Share Total

-Public offering price \$ \$

-Underwriting discounts and commissions(1) \$ \$

-Proceeds to Cerulean Pharma, before expenses \$ \$

-(1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
-See "Underwriting."

-We have granted the underwriters an option for a period of 30 days to purchase up to \$5,250,000 of additional shares of our common stock.

-Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.

-The underwriters expect to deliver the shares of common stock to investors on or about , 2015.

-Leerink Partners

-Barclays

-Canaccord Genuity

-JMP Securities

-Wedbush PacGrow

-The date of this prospectus is
+Cerulean Pharma Inc. is offering 5,840,000 shares of its common stock.

+NASDAQ Global Market on April 6, 2015 was \$6.50 per share.

+• 1.1 involves a high degree of risk.
+Before buyin ing in our common stock in "Risk Factors" Per Share Total Public offering price \$6.00 \$35,040,000 Underwriting discounts and d commissions(1) \$0.36 \$ 2,102,400 Proceeds to Cerulean Phari na, before expenses \$5.64 \$32,937,600 upon the accuracy or adequacy of this pros Commission nor any other regulatory body has apprectus.
+Any representation to the contrary is a criminares of common stock to investors on or about April 10 nal offense. ed of these seem fales o 1 pusseu and under whitely enject to deal of une o o, 2 010.
+Leerink Partners Barclays Canaccord Genuity JMP Securities Wedbush PacGrow The date of this prospectus is April 6, 2015